wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

    systems, including algorithms for sampling from discrete Laplace and Gaussian distributions.

-1. {{policies}} defines DP policies and specifies concrete policies for endowing VDAFs in {{!VDAF}} with DP.
-[TODO: And other drafts, once they appear.]
-[CP: This API may not be compatible with all DP polices we might want to implement.]

-1. {{dp-in-dap}} specifies the integration of DP policies from the previous section into DAP.
-In particular, it describes changes to the Client, Aggregator, and Collector behavior required to implement the policy.
-[CP:
-   This integration might not be compatible with all DP policies we might want to implement.]
+1. {{policies}} defines DP policies that are implemented with DP mechanisms, their composition with VDAFs, and their execution semantics for DAP. {{run-vdaf-with-dp-policy}} then demonstrates how to execute VDAFs with DP policies.

+1. {{use-cases}} specifies compositions of concrete VDAFs with concrete DP policies for achieving DP for specific DAP use cases.

 The following considerations are out-of-scope for this document: